tschmid/tinyos-2.x/apps/RadioSenseToLeds/README.txt

 Tools:

+After compiling, RadioSenseMsg.java and RadioSenseMsg.py files will be created.
 RadioSenseMsg.java is a Java class representing the message that this application sends.
 RadioSenseMsg.py is a Python class representing the message that this application sends.